Benefits of Using a Water Softener

 Over time, hard water can cause minerals to become concentrated in your washing machine and dishwasher.

-The mineral deposits in hard water make limescale when they get hot.
+The mineral deposits in hard water form limescale when they get hot.
 This can cover the heating elements in your appliances, lowering life span and efficiency.

 As a result, your appliances may need frequent fixes or need to be swapped out earlier.